 From time to time, we are subject to various claims and legal proceedings that arise in the ordinary course of business.
 We accrue for losses related to litigation when a potential loss is probable and the loss can be reasonably estimated in accordance with FASB requirements.
-With respect to the matter below, we determined a potential loss was not probable as of December 31, 2013 and, accordingly, no amount was accrued at such time.
+As of December 31, 2014, we were not party to any material legal proceedings, thus no loss was probable and no amount was accrued.